Call Now!

 Our Grand Rapids car accident lawyers may also be able to pursue compensation for physical pain and emotional suffering as well.

-The available insurance coverage is another major factor in a claim’s overall value, because most car accident cases are resolved through an insurance settlement.
-We can pursue compensation up to the limits of your insurance coverages and potentially the limits of the at-fault driver’s insurance coverage.
+The available insurance coverage is another major factor in a claim’s overall value because most car accident cases are resolved through an insurance settlement.
+We can pursue compensation up to the limits of your insurance coverage and potentially the limits of the at-fault driver’s insurance coverage.

 Many accident victims do not know all the steps involved in pursuing a car accident claim.
 They also do not know how to build a strong case or calculate the full value of their damages.
 These are just a few of the reasons why hiring an experienced attorney may be very important after a serious car crash.